louisswarren/louisswarren.github.io/_posts/2017-10-19-drinker-paradox.md

 title: Seminar - The Drinker Paradox and its Dual
 ---

-Slides for a seminar I gave at Swansea University and the University of Padua
+Slides for a seminar I gave at Swansea University and the University of Padua.

-# Update
+#### Update
-A paper on this topic has since been written (see [here](/drinker-paradox-paper)).
+A paper on this topic has since been written (posted [here](/drinker-paradox-paper)).

 ##### Abstract